-1. Operating Guide: Based on classroom discussions and mentoring meetings with outgoing editors, review and update relevant portions of the NSLJ Operating Guide; include revised processes, updated administrative details, and new best practices for each respective section to share during Class 3 (action: all positions).
-Consolidate the revised sections into one updated document and distribute it to the full incoming Editorial Board before Class 4 (action: Executive Editor).
+1. Operating Guide: Based on classroom discussions and mentoring meetings with outgoing editors, review and update relevant portions of the NSLJ Operating Guide.
+Include revised processes, updated administrative details, and new best practices for each respective section to present during Class 4 for discussion (action: all positions).
+Consolidate the revised sections into one updated document and distribute it to the full incoming Editorial Board (action: Executive Editor).

-Course Deliverable #1: Revised NSLJ Operating Guide for 2024-2025 (discuss in Class 3; finalize prior to Class 4)
+Course Deliverable #1: Revised NSLJ Operating Guide for 2025-2026 (present proposed edits in Class 4 for discussion)